ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Photoelectric Effect.md

 ![|500](https://cdn.savemyexams.co.uk/cdn-cgi/image/w=1920,f=auto/uploads/2021/05/22.1-Photoelectric-Experiment-1.png)

 #### Wave Theory Contradiction
-Using the theory of light being a wave, we can expect that:

-1. Electrons will be released from the electroscope as energy builds up from any light hitting the plate.
-2. A brighter light source would mean electrons have more kinetic energy

-As a result, you'd expect that shining light of any wavelength would cause the gold leaf to fall, and a brighter light source would cause it to fall faster.
+Using the theory of light being a wave, we can expect that shining light of any wavelength onto the metal plate would cause the gold leaf to fall.
 However, this is **not what happens** - the gold leaf does not fall under even the brightest visible light sources.
 Electrons were only released from the electronscope when high-frequency light was used, e.g. ultraviolet light.

 ![|500](https://cdn.savemyexams.co.uk/cdn-cgi/image/w=1920,f=auto/uploads/2021/05/22.1-Photoelectric-Experiment-2.png)